 Yes, depending on your membership and preference.

-• receive living compost back
+• receive compost

-• donate compost locally
+• donate it locally

-• support community growing projects
+• support community growing

-What is “living compost”?
+What is living compost?

-• builds soil structure
+• improves soil structure

-• improves water retention
+• increases water retention

 • supports biodiversity